 Your client expects you to be ready for negotiation.
 He or she is paying you to prepare.
 You are doing your client a disservice and insulting the settlement judge if you are ill-prepared by wasting their time and money.

 Many times in my role as a volunteer settlement judge, attorneys aren’t taking the meeting seriously.
-This is a lost opportunity for the clients.
+This is a lost opportunity for clients.
 Help your client find closure without the expense and trauma of litigation.
 If you still have to proceed to trial, perhaps you can at least solve some issues — the difference between a three-hour set and a three-day trial on the wheel.

 Prepare a well-written brief.

 When volunteering as a settlement judge, it can be disheartening to receive a flimsy ill-prepared brief full of typos, incorrect names, and out of date citations.
 It is simply unprofessional and could be malpractice.
 Your MSC brief needs ALL of the information you would take to trial.
 It’s poor form to make arguments or claims in the law unsupported by the evidence in your brief.

 If documents are required to make your client’s Epstein claim or reimbursement request, you’d better have them attached to your written statement.
 If you don’t, an experienced attorney may successfully get it excluded when you bring it to trial.